-When the doors are locked and the RKE transmitter is within 1 m (3 ft) of the passenger door handle, pressing the lock/unlock button on the passenger door handle will unlock all doors.
+When the doors are locked and the RKE transmitter is within range of the door handle, pressing the lock/ unlock button on a passenger door handle will unlock all doors.
 Pressing the lock/unlock button will cause all doors to lock if any of the following occur:

-- The lock/unlock button was used to unlock all doors. - Any vehicle door has opened and all doors are now closed.
+- The lock/unlock button was used to unlock all doors. - Any vehicle door has been opened and all doors are now closed.